alexciru/TFG_swarmVSfire/README.md

-# Videos de la simulacion disponibles en la carpteta `Videos`
+# Videos of the simulation available in the `Videos` folder.

 ### code structure